ipfs/ipfs-docs/docs/community/contribute/grammar, formatting, and style.md

 ### The Oxford comma

-Follow each list of three or more items with a comma:
+Follow each list of three or more items with a comma `,`:

 | Use                           | Don't Use                    |
 | ----------------------------- | ---------------------------- |